TEXAS EDUCATION TODAY:

 You have the right to feel secure knowing you don’t have to choose between paying the mortgage or paying medical bills.

-You have the right to feel secure knowing that being too sick to go to work isn’t shadowed by being too poor to afford the doctor.
+You have the right to feel secure knowing that being too sick to go to work isn’t overshadowed by being too poor to afford the doctor.

 You have the right to feel secure knowing your child can be a child who plays, explores, and grows.
 And no matter the circumstances, your child’s healthcare and well-being will always be protected.